Working together to end homelessness

 We support our members by:

-• Working with members through our Homelessness Steering Group to develop key policy asks.
+• Working with members through our National Supported Housing and Homelessness Group to shape our policy asks.

-• Supporting government initiatives on homelessness, including the Rough Sleeping Initiative.
+• Supporting government initiatives on homelessness, including the National Plan to End Homelessness.

-• Showcasing the work of our supported housing members through campaigns including Starts at Home Day.
+• Showcasing the work of our supported housing members through campaigns.

-• Campaigning to secure funding for long-term support for residents who need it to settle and thrive in their homes.
+• Campaigning to secure funding for residents who need long-term support to live safely and thrive in their homes.

 How to help someone at risk of homelessness